 For a site to be included on the register it must be at least 0.25ha in size or capable of providing at least five homes, it must be suitable for residential development, it must be available for residential development, and such development should be achievable within fifteen years.
 You can find the full criteria in the Brownfield Land Regulations 2017.

-The latest version of our brownfield register can be downloaded below.
+The latest version of our Brownfield Land Register can be downloaded below.
 We have provided the file both as a PDF for easy reading and as a CSV file (a format supported by all the most common spreadsheet software).

 If you would like to suggest sites to be included on the Brownfield Land Register please complete our Call for Sites form.